• Skip to primary navigation

 • Oat Flour - Read on to learn how to make your own from rolled oats.
 If you are gluten intolerant be sure to select gluten-free oats

-• Greek Yogurt - I like using plain or vanilla-flavored Greek yogurt.
+• Full Fat Greek Yogurt - I like using plain or vanilla-flavored Greek yogurt.
 The choice is yours.
+You could also use sour cream.

 • Very Ripe Bananas - If your bananas aren't yet ripe, bake them on a baking sheet at 350 degrees F for 20 minutes, allow them to cool, and incorporate them into the recipe.